lupyuen/nuttx-star64/README.md

 > OpenSBI fully supports SBI specification v0.2

-Current version of SBI Spec is 2.0.
+Current version of SBI Spec is 2.0 (draft).
 OpenSBI implements a 4-year-old spec?

 But then we see this: [sbi_ecall.h](https://github.com/starfive-tech/opensbi/blob/c6a092cd80112529cb2e92e180767ff5341b22a3/include/sbi/sbi_ecall.h#L16-L17)